Rishiraj1308/CABZI/docs/PITCH_DECK_FOR_COPY.md

 ---

-## 5. Our "Unfair" Advantage: Why Drivers Will Trust Cabzi Over Rapido
+## 5. Our "Unfair" Advantage: Why Drivers Will Trust Curocity Over Rapido

 This is the most important question.
-If Rapido already offers a subscription, why would a driver switch to Cabzi?
+If Rapido already offers a subscription, why would a driver switch to Curocity?
 The answer lies in stories of real-world problems.

 ### **The Story: When a Tyre Punctures**
 Ramesh, an auto driver, is happy with Rapido's subscription model.
 No commission.